datarisk-io/mlops_codex/docs/source/deploying.rst

 To use the models you need a `group token`, that is generated when creating the group (check :ref:`connecting_to_neomaril:creating a group`).
 You can add this token in the NEOMARIL_GROUP_TOKEN env variable, use the :py:meth:`neomaril_codex.model.NeomarilModel.set_token` method or add in each :py:meth:`neomaril_codex.model.NeomarilModel.predict` call.

-Most of the time you might need to used your model outside a python enviroment, sharing it through a REST API.
+Most of the time you might need to used your model outside a python environment, sharing it through a REST API.
 You can call the :py:attr:`neomaril_codex.model.NeomarilModel.docs` attribute to share a OpenAPI Swagger page, or use the :py:meth:`neomaril_codex.model.NeomarilModel.generate_predict_code` method to create a sample request code to your model.